We carry a full line of bee related equipment for your convenience!A FULL LINE OF BEE RELATED EQUIPMENT IS AVAILABLE AT OUR HOLLAND LOCATION.

 The term refers both to the smaller size box and the colony of honeybees within it.
 The name is derived from the fact that a nuc hive is a complete colony centered around a queen – the nucleus of the honey bee colony.

-(We are able to offer limited quantities of Nucs for 2018 priced at a reasonable $165)
+(We are able to offer limited quantities of Nucs for 2020 unchanged from last year at $165)

 A Note from Our Supplier

 “…We have been breeding cold weather queens from Washington, Maine, Michigan, and the Mountain states…for high brood production, gentle traits, possible hygienic nature, and high honey production.
 Our Georgia bees are only bred in the south, and represent the best of what our country has to offer to the hobbyist and the commercial beekeeper….”

 Don Lam is an officer of the Holland Area Beekeepers’ Association and serves on the board of directors for the Michigan Beekeepers’ Association.